Paul-Gy/SessionShare/README.md

 Easily share files in multiple times with a single link!

 Built using [Vue.js](https://vuejs.org/) on [Cloudflare Workers](https://workers.cloudflare.com/), with Durable Objects and R2.
+Also supports end-to-end files encryption (using AES-256-GCM).

-This project was made for the [Cloudflare Developer Challenge 2022](https://challenge.developers.cloudflare.com/) and was selected as on of the winners 🎉⚡️
+This project was made for the [Cloudflare Developer Challenge 2022](https://challenge.developers.cloudflare.com/) and was selected as one of the winners 🎉⚡️

 ## Why ?